ColinWang321/Collins-3stars-words/README.md

 https://www.textfromtospeech.com/zh/text-to-voice/

-(I speeded it a little, like 1.1x)
+(I speeded it a little up, like 1.1x)

 ## 3、Recording